 Access to DNBC data

 The DNBC participants - women and adolescents - have contributed with their time and effort in order to establish a unique data source for research.
-Read more about the conditions for access to DNBC data and the applications process below.
+Read more about the conditions for access to DNBC data and the application process including fees below.

 Conditions for access to data

 The Danish National Birth Cohort operates an open access policy.
-The DNBC Steering Committee will, however, give priority to projects already launched and agreements made.
+The DNBC Reference Group will, however, give priority to projects already launched and agreements made.

 Access to electronic data from interviews, data linkage and ad hoc analyses.

-- The Steering Committee will not grant access to projects that may harm the DNBC’s reputation nor to projects whose purposes are incompatible with the overall aim of the project.
+- The Reference Group will not grant access to projects that may harm the DNBC’s reputation nor to projects whose purposes are incompatible with the overall aim of the project.